autometrics-dev/autometrics-rs/autometrics/README.md

 ### Custom Prometheus URL

-By default, Autometrics creates Prometheus query links that point to `http://localhost:9090`.

-You can configure a custom Prometheus URL using a build-time environment in your `build.rs` file:
+Autometrics creates Prometheus query links that point to `http://localhost:9090` by default but you can configure it to use a custom URL using an environment variable in your `build.rs` file:

 ```rust
 // build.rs